Severan dynasty: Septimius Severus (193-211)

-and secured sole rule over the empire in early 197, after defeating Clodius Albinus at the Battle of Lugdunum.
+He secured sole rule over the empire in early 197, after defeating Clodius Albinus at the Battle of Lugdunum.

 In late 197 Severus fought a successful war against the Parthians, between 208 and 210 he campaigned with success against barbarian incursions in Roman Britain and rebuilt Hadrian's Wall.
 In Rome, his relations with the Senate were poor, but he was popular with the commoners and with his soldiers, whose salary he raised.
 Starting in 197, his praetorian prefect, Gaius Fulvius Plautianus, was growing in influence, but he would be executed in 205.

 Septimius died, from natural causes, in early 211 while on campaign in Britain.

 During his reign, Severus debased the Roman currency several times -- for example upon his accession he decreased the silver purity of the denarius from 81.5% to 78.5%.

 The Jews experienced more favorable conditions under the Severan dynasty: According to Jerome, both Septimius Severus and Antoninus "very greatly cherished the Jews."

 Septimius was succeeded by his sons Caracalla and Geta, whom he had elevated as co-emperors in the years preceding his death.
 The growing hostility between the brothers was initially buffered by Julia Domna's mediation.